pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/ubuntu_install.md

 #### Default web serveur

 Depending on your installation of Ubuntu, you may have Apache2 already configured and running by default on your server.
-If you want to use default `80`and `443` ports for your pydio instance, you have to disable and stop the apache 2 service:
+If you want to use default `80`and `443` ports for your Pydio Cells instance, you have to disable and stop the Apache 2 service:

 ```sh
 sudo systemctl stop apache2